 One of the most pressing challenges in achieving a circular economy for packaging is to better sort post-consumer waste by accurately identifying packaging, resulting in more efficient and higher-quality recycling.
 Digital watermarks may have the potential to revolutionize the way packaging is sorted in the waste management system, as it opens new possibilities that are currently not feasible with existing technologies.
 The discovery was made under the New Plastics Economy program of the Ellen MacArthur Foundation, which investigated different innovations to improve post-consumer recycling.
 Digital watermarks were found to be the most promising technology, gathering support among the majority of stakeholders and passing a basic proof of concept on a test sorting line.
 The branded goods industry has now stepped in to facilitate the next phase as cross-value chain initiative under the name “HolyGrail 2.0”, which will take place on a much greater scale and scope.
 This will include the launch of an industrial pilot in order to prove the viability of digital watermarks technologies for more accurate sorting of packaging and higher-quality recycling, as well as the business case at large scale.

-For more about the HolyGrail project and what P&G is doing to address the challenge of plastic waste, see the fact sheet below.
+For more about the HolyGrail project and what P&G is doing to address the challenge of plastic waste, Click Here for a fact sheet.
 Also find more information at Digital Watermarks Initiative HolyGrail 2.0.

 P&G-LED HOLYGRAIL PROJECT EARNS TOP HONORS AT PACKAGING EUROPE’S SUSTAINABILITY AWARDS